 In order to recognize your products, we need to know your products.
 The product feed section covers all details how to submit your product data to us and the specifications for your product or object images.

-2. Implement nyris API in you app, website or messenger bot
+2. Implement nyris API in your app, website or messenger bot

 The nyris engine can be integrated in your app, website, messenger bots, BI solutions - wherever you want to make your customers happy or optimize your data management process.
-We provide you with code examples how to query our API or ready to go SDKs for iOS and Android.
+We provide you with code examples on how to query our Find API and Regions API and have ready to go SDKs for iOS, Android and Xamarin.

-To get started, you can signup at https://nyris.io/pricing/ or email us at support@nyris.io.
-Our team will provision Client ID and Client Secret to access our API.
-Feel free to always contact us should you have questions or suggestions for our service or this documentation.
+To get started, email us at support@nyris.io.
+Our team will provision API keys, or OAuth IDs and Secrets to access our API.
+Always feel free to contact us should you have questions or suggestions for our service or this documentation.
+In addition, you can always find our open source code github.com/nyris.

 Thank You & happy coding!